 The Access Platform can be implemented quickly, via video call without in-person contact, with limited involvement from your IT team, and can be embedded on your website within minutes.
 On average, it takes one admin just two working days before it is fully operational, including the training of stakeholders and Student Ambassadors.
 We have a team of dedicated Customer Success staff on hand to support you, whenever you need it, and our cyber security and data protection protocols adhere to the highest international standards.

-If you think we can help you then please get in touch.
+15+ institutions have already taken us up on our offer.
+If you think we can help you too then please get in touch.